RubenPera/Device-Drivers/paper/md/sub-questions/How will a finite-state machine be build.md

 - Store the actions that the finite-state machine is ever capable of executing.
 - Relative fast lookup time.

 This leads to the following design:
 The alphabet will consist of an one-dimensional array where the index is the to be executed action and the result will determine if the finite-state machine can execute the action.
 The result will be in range of -1 to the maximum value of an integer.
-Is the result -1 then the to be executed action is not a valid action cannot ever be executed, any other value means that the action can be executed.
+Is the result -1 then the to be executed action is not a valid action, any other value means that the action can be executed.

 The design of the alphabet is similar to that of the inner arrays of the transition-table, and has therefore the same advantages and disadvantages as the transition-table.